stonecharioteer/leonardo/README.md

 ##Leonardo
 ----
 Leonardo is a tool that'll be used to get images from Flipkart, add appropriate icons as dictated by catalogue requirements, and build a presentable image for customer consumption.
 Yes, it's named for both the Renaissance artist and the Teenage Mutant Ninja Turtle.
+When completed, Leonardo will be able to do many things simulataneously.
+I'm going to ensure that Leonardo is completely usable at long stretches, and I'm also going to make it flexible and reliable.
+Expected TAT reduction at production time is 99.45%.

 ###Functions
 ----